RECM Conference 2020

-David M. Sherman is a Co-founder, President, and Co-Chief Investment Officer of Metropolitan and a member of the Carlyle Investment Solutions management committee.
-Mr. Sherman has more than 30 years of real estate finance and analytical experience.
+David Sherman is senior advisor and chairman of the Investment Committee at Metropolitan, a real estate investment management company that he co-founded in 2002.
+Sherman has more than 30 years of real estate investment, finance and analytical experience.
 In 2000, Mr. Sherman founded D. Sherman & Company, Inc., an advisory firm focused on strategic issues and transactions in the real estate securities industry.

-Previously, Mr. Sherman was Managing Director of Salomon Smith Barney’s REIT research team, which covered more than 60 stocks and supported the firm’s $15 billion of REIT offering activity.
+Previously, Sherman was managing director of Salomon Smith Barney’s REIT research team, which covered more than 60 stocks and supported the firm’s $15 billion of REIT offering activity.
 At Smith Barney, Mr. Sherman created a new approach to evaluate global real estate securities and initiated global coverage of the sector.
-The team received recognition from Institutional Investor Magazine in 1998 and 1999.
-Mr. Sherman also held other positions in real estate finance, investment banking, and strategic planning at Smith Barney, The Harlan Company, First Boston, and Paine Webber, including acting as the Chief Financial Officer of Paine Webber Properties, a family of real estate funds with over $500 million in property investments.
+Sherman also held other positions in real estate finance, investment banking, and strategic planning at Smith Barney, The Harlan Company, First Boston, and Paine Webber, including acting as the Chief Financial Officer of Paine Webber Properties, a family of real estate funds with over $500 million in property investments.

-Mr. Sherman received an A.B. in Mathematical Economics (magna cum laude) from Brown University and an M.B.A. in Finance from Columbia Business School.
+For seven years, Sherman was an adjunct professor of Real Estate Finance at Columbia Business School.
+He is also the former chairman of the Pension Real Estate Association (PREA) Institute Committee.
+He received an A.B. in Mathematical Economics (magna cum laude) from Brown University and an M.B.A. in Finance from Columbia Business School.